A neuromuscular specialist will review the results of diagnostic tests

 A PCP typically refers an individual to a neurologist for further evaluation but this referral can be delayed if symptoms are minor or are developing and changing slowly.
 Consulting with other types of doctors is a common experience that many patients have.
 Once the symptoms are recognized as a neurological problem, a neurologist will be consulted.

-A neurologist will perform a detailed physical examination that focuses on muscle strength, reflexes, coordinator, and sensation.
+A neurologist will perform a detailed physical examination that focuses on muscle strength, reflexes, coordination, and sensation.
 Typically, a neurologist will perform tests to rule out many of the other possible causes of a patient’s symptoms.
 The type of symptoms, how fast or how slow they progress and change, and what other disease have to be excluded will affect the time it takes to determine the diagnosis.

 Even after the tests rule out other disorders, a diagnosis of ALS may still be unclear.
 As a next step, individuals are often referred to a neuromuscular specialist, who specializes in nerves and muscles.
 The neuromuscular specialist will either assist in making a diagnosis or offer a second opinion to help confirm the possible diagnosis of ALS.